nalintiwary18/ACTS-WEBSITE/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.
 # ACTS

-Made Primarily By Nalin(Batch 2027)[please add your name successors]
+Made Primarily By Nalin(Batch 2027) and with the help of Pranshu Bansal(Batch 2028) [please add your name successors]